 Bowles argues against this notion.
 “White people did not make up Latinx,” he says.
 “It was queer Latinx people...
 They are the ones who used the word.
 Our little subgroup of the community created that.
 It was created by English-speaking U.S. Latinx people for use in English conversation.”

-Despite the Pew Research Center finding in August 2020 that only 3 percent of Latinos use Latinx, it’s a term that gained momentum through the 2010s and up to 2020, cropping on TV shows and in politics.
+Despite an August 2021 Gallup poll finding that only 4 percent of Hispanic Americans use Latinx, it’s a term that gained momentum through the 2010s and 2020s, cropping on TV shows and in politics.